LouCan2022/1CibiPlatform/README.md

 ### Key Features

 - **🔄 CQRS Pattern** - Separate read and write operations
-- **📋 Modular Monolith Design** - Organized by business domains (CNX, Philsys) as feature modules within a single application
+- **📋 Modular Monolith Design** - Organized by business domains (Auth, CNX, Philsys, SSO) as feature modules within a single application
 - **🛡️ Validation** - FluentValidation for input validation
 - **🗺️ Object Mapping** - Mapster for efficient object mapping
 - **⚡ Feature Flags** - Microsoft Feature Management
 - **🔀 API Gateway** - YARP for routing and load balancing
 - **🐳 Containerization** - Docker support for all services

+## 📦 Modules

+The platform is organized into independent feature modules, each implementing vertical slice architecture:

+### Auth Module

+Handles authentication and authorization functionality including user management, login/logout, token validation, and user session management.

+### CNX Module

+Core business logic and functionality related to CNX operations and processes specific to the platform's primary business domain.

+### Philsys Module

+Integration and functionality related to the Philippine System for Civil Registration and Vital Statistics (PhilSys), handling national ID and civil registry operations.

+### SSO Module

+Single Sign-On implementation providing seamless authentication across multiple applications and services, enabling users to access various systems with one set of credentials.

 ## 🤝 Contributing